Section 179 Tax Deductions :: What Qualifies?IT Resource

 When should you act?

-With only a little over a month left in 2018, it’s time to start thinking about the Section 179 tax break now, and how it can be applied to your year-end business purchases.
+As the year comes to a close, it’s time to start thinking about the Section 179 tax break now, and how it can be applied to your year-end business purchases.
 This is a great opportunity to maximize your purchasing power by taking a large tax deduction on qualifying equipment and software.

 How does it work?